Giraut/ppa/README.md

 - [Wordle](https://github.com/Giraut/Wordle) - Wordle game for the Unix console
 - [Vivokey Manager](https://github.com/Giraut/vivokey-manager) - Wrapper script for the Yubikey Manager (CLI) utility to use it with the Vivokey OTP applet
 - [Vivokey PAM](https://github.com/Giraut/vivokey-pam) - PAM module and configuration utility to perform user authentication (1FA or 2FA) using a Vivokey device and the Vivokey OTP applet
+- [Vivokey Codes](https://github.com/Giraut/vivokey-codes) - GTK Authenticator to read TOTP codes from a Vivokey OTP applet, display them and copy them into the clipboard

 # Adding the repository to your APT sources